darwinx64/ghcss-ext/README.md

 # ghcss-ext
 A Chrome extension to inject a CSS codeblock from Github profiles into the entire page.

+<a href="https://github.com/tiramisyuz/ghcss-ext/releases">Releases (compiled CRXs)</a>

+Note that this only works on Chromium.
+If you really don't like Chrome then use ungoogled chromium, I am not going to support Firefox or maintain it because lazy

 ## Usage
 Put the following into your profile's README.md (**this is just an example**):